 Metabolic Facility Department of Human Nutrition

 This unique facility provides clinic rooms for venepuncture and anthropometry, as well as kitchen and dining facilities.
 Studies conducted include projects in diabetes, hyperlipidaemia, insulin resistance, weight loss, weight maintenance, obesity prevention, toddler nutrition, trace element status, vitamin status and sports nutrition.
 Departmental laboratories provide a range of analyses (GCMS available).
-The facility works closely with the Edgar National Centre for Diabetes Research.
+The facility works closely with Edgar Diabetes and Obesity Research.

 Otago Genomics Facility